tlvince/tlvince.github.io/_posts/2010-11-26-manila-paradise-lost.md

 ---
 title: Manila; paradise lost?
 date: 2010-11-26
-abstract: A post facto entry of an uneasy glance of the Philippines
+description: A post facto entry of an uneasy glance of the Philippines
 ---

 After months in Hong Kong, Manila seems a stark contrast.
 The modernistic